If you want to pass along assets to heirs, a little bit of tax planning can go a long way.

 The annual gift tax exclusion allows you to give gifts to individuals free of taxation up to the annual exclusion limit.

-In 2024, a single person can give away up to $18,000 to each individual over the course of a year.
-Married couples can give away up to $36,000 to an individual.
+For the 2024 tax year, a single person could give away up to $18,000 to each individual over the course of a year.
+Married couples could give away up to $36,000 to an individual.

 Some people find this to be an excellent way to disburse wealth during their lifetime.
 As you distribute funds, you can lower your estate's value, which might reduce estate taxes in the future.